1. You appreciate the work of Yeats. Years ago, you didn’t even know what a ‘Yeat’ was.

 21. You’ve learned that a wedding reception isn’t over, until nine hours after the bar closes and every song ever written has been butchered by a drunken uncle, who knows an average of nine words from every song.

 22. You know that the above uncle wasn’t drunk.
 He was stocious, hammered, manky or ossified.
-Not merely three sheets to the wind.

 23. When your partner says she/he saw U2 play at the Dandelion Market in Dublin where only 14 other people attended, you just keep your opinions to yourself if you know what’s good for you.

 24. Ballygobackwards isn’t a real place, and mahogany gaspipes aren’t real things.